wp-plugins/contact-call-plugin/readme.txt

 = Is it free to use? =

-The plugin comes with a free plan.
-You can upgrade anytime to get advanced features.
-Please visit  http://www.pbxplus.com to get more information.
+The voice call plugin comes with a free plan.
+You can upgrade anytime to get advanced features like dedicated phone numbers, caller information, widgets etc. Please visit  http://www.pbxplus.com to get more information.

 = What much does it cost? =